Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Conclusion and Future Work

 We find the above outcome to be significant in at least two ways.
-It removes the dependency on resume based job histories as a source for inferring a job-applicants tendency to job hop.
-Resumes are known to induce bias in the hiring process and especially ineffective with newcomers to the job market with no prior significant job history.
-Secondly, the ability to infer job-hopping likelihood computationally from interview responses uplifts the utility of the interview as a multi-measure assessment that can be conducted digitally (e.g.text chat) at scale and cost-effectively giving every candidate an opportunity to express themselves.
+It provides an alternative to resume based job histories as a source for inferring a job-applicants tendency to job hop.
+Resumes are known to induce bias in the hiring process and especially ineffective with newcomers to the job market with no significant prior job history.
+Secondly, the ability to infer job-hopping motive computationally from interview responses uplifts the utility of the interview as a multi-measure assessment that can be conducted digitally (e.g.text chat, video) at scale and cost-effectively giving every candidate an opportunity to express themselves.
 Interview as an assessment is preferred by applicants over traditional assessments such as personality tests.

-Further work is required in assessing the predictive validity of the outcome, i.e. establishing the correlation between inferred job-hopping likelihood and actual job-hopping behaviour.
+Further work is required in assessing the predictive validity of the outcome, i.e. establishing the correlation between the inferred job-hopping motive scale score and actual job-hopping behaviour.
 This requires a longitudinal study or following the career journey of an applicant sample.
 In our current study, we used only the semantic level features (terms, topics etc).
 Exploring whether other types of features can further increase the accuracy, is another useful future extension.
 These can include the use of parts of speech (POS), use of emojis and multi-modal information such as audio and video signals captured while candidates answer the questions.
 Exploring the performance of other available regression algorithms, including neural network approaches, and using more advanced language representations such as BERT \cite{bert_2018}, may help increase the accuracy of the regression model further.